Roasted Strawberry + Salmon Baby Food Puree

 Let’s be honest, strawberries always make a meal better:)

-And even if making a roasted puree with salmon, strawberries and leeks sounds super fancy and beyond stuck up gourmet, let me assure you it’s not!
+And even if making a roasted puree with salmon, strawberries, and leeks sounds super fancy and beyond stuck-up gourmet, let me assure you,d it’s not!

-For starters, we dump all of the ingredients onto a baking sheet and roast for 10-15 minutes, which means you have that time to catch up on your daily Instagram obsession or try to figure out what the heck snapchat is.
-Oh wait, that will take me like 4 hours, so we will have to save that for another day!
+For starters, we dump all of the ingredients onto a baking sheet and roast for 10-15 minutes, which means you have that time to catch up on your daily Instagram obsession or try to figure out what Snapchat is.
+Oh, wait.
+That will take me about 4 hours, so we will have to save that for another day!

 Then into the blender for a quick puree.
 Done and done!